Large Deviations Optimal Scheduling of Closed Queueing Networks: Analysis of Scaled MaxWeight Policies: Proof of Theorem

 In short, FSPs include both typical and atypical sample paths.
 Recall Fact 1, which gives the likelihood for an unlikely event to occur based on the most likely fluid sample path that causes the event.
-Accordingly, the large deviations analysis in Section \ref{subsec:smw_exponent_subset} will identify the most likely FSP that leads to demand dropping.
+Accordingly, the large deviations analysis in Section \ref{subsec:smw_exponent_subset} will identify the most likely FSP that leads to throughput loss.